ggramlich/phpslim/installation.markdown

 tests will be stored.

-Now direct your browser to <http://localhost:8070> and you will see your local version of the FitNesse FrontPage (in frames).
+Now direct your browser to <http://localhost:8070> and you will see your local version of the FitNesse FrontPage.

 Tell FitNesse about PhpSlim
 ---------------------------